-It wasn’t that the papers weren’t well researched, most were.
+It wasn’t that the papers weren’t well researched.
+Most were.
 The problem was most of the essays I graded were more like fact sheets.
-Don’t get me wrong, facts are great.
-But as a history teacher I was far more concerned about my students synthesizing said facts and drawing their own conclusions.
+Facts are fine and all.
+But as a history teacher, I was far more concerned about my students synthesizing those facts and drawing their own conclusions.

-In some ways it is incredibly formulaic.
-When forced to write with this method I sometimes felt like it boxed me in, but in the long run my writing became much better when following it.
+In some ways, it is incredibly formulaic—and some students don’t like to be boxed into a formula.
+When forced to write with this method, I sometimes felt like it boxed me in, but in the long run, my writing became much better.

 The PEA Formula

-- And each paragraph must have Examples and an Analysis that connects the examples back to the main point of the paragraph/paper.
+- Analysis: Each paragraph must have an analysis that connects the examples back to the supporting point of the paragraph.

 Here’s a basic example of a PEA paragraph:

-Point, Example, Analysis, PEA – if it doesn’t fall under one of those categories, then it shouldn’t be included (transitions and introductions excluded).
-If one of those categories is missing in any paragraph, it needs to be added.
+Point, Example, Analysis—PEA.
+If it doesn’t fall under one of those categories, then it shouldn’t be included (transitions and introductions excluded).
+If one of those categories is missing, it needs to be added.

-If you are just beginning to teach writing, or your student (at any level, including college) is struggling with essay construction the PEA method of writing is a great place to start.
+If you are just beginning to teach writing, or your student (at any level) is struggling with their essays, the PEA method of writing is a great place to start.

-I can honestly say I went through most of High School and College using the PEA method exclusively for written assignments.
-And for the most part, except when some assignments were a teensy bit late, received A’s on said written assignments.
+I went through most of High School and College using the PEA method exclusively for written assignments.
+And for the most part (except when some assignments were a teensy bit late), I received A’s on all my written assignments.